Cambridge-Atom-Scattering-Centre/ASSA/README.md

 PhononModel(2).Dispersion = @(x) 17.7*abs(x).^0.854;
 ```

-There is a mode called `elastic`, which does not refer to any phonon, but corresponds to the elastic scattering of helium atoms.
+The first mode is called `elastic`, which actually does not refer to any phonon, but corresponds to the elastic scattering of helium atoms.
 Note that the dispersion of Rayleigh Wave mode phonons in Ru(0001) provided here is only accurate at low momentum transfers.

  The next step is to use that `PhononModel` struct in a function.